sah/java-tutorial/02-Setup.md

-Setting Up Java, Maven, and JUnit or TestNG for Sauce
+Setting Up Java for Sauce
 =====

 We suggest that you consider using [Maven](http://maven.apache.org) to build your Java project and either the